|The Powder Tower of a Magister Edward Kelley|

 Genius Loci of the place makes the ground floor premises ideal for a style store with health goods, books, esotery or similar substance.

-Contact a property manager to learn more.
+Please, contact the property manager to learn more.